Flemish Secession hoax

 Featured:

-The broadcast of the report led to some consternation in French-speaking Belgium.
-A hotline set up by the station was swamped by calls.
-Thirty minutes into the broadcast, on demand of the media minister of the French speaking community in Belgium, Fadila Laanan, an on-screen message identified it as a fiction.
+The broadcast of the report led to widespread alarm and consternation in French-speaking Belgium.
+A hotline set up by the station was swamped by 2,600 calls, whilst RTBF's website crashed.
+Thirty minutes into the broadcast, on demand of the media minister of the French-speaking community in Belgium, Fadila Laanan, an on-screen message identified it as a fiction.

-Prominent Belgian politicians, including Prime Minister Guy Verhofstadt, Flemish Minister President Yves Leterme and Walloon Minister-President Elio Di Rupo, have condemned the report as "irresponsible".
+Prominent Belgian politicians, including Prime Minister Guy Verhofstadt, Flemish Minister-President Yves Leterme and Walloon Minister-President Elio Di Rupo, condemned the report as "irresponsible."
+International reaction included an angry statement by Jean-Claude Juncker, Prime Minister of Luxembourg, who said, "This is not the kind of issue you play around with."

 Personal tools